crpietschmann/portfolio/_imports/_posts/2007-10-02-motorolacom-promocoupon-code-for-1525-off.markdown

   - /post.aspx?id=971e5491-7134-4552-a6f7-5b53a70912fd
 ---
 <!-- more -->

-<P>Here's a Motorola.com Promo/Coupon Code for 15% off any purchase.
-This code is good through 2/3/2008.</P>
+Here's a Motorola.com Promo/Coupon Code for 15% off any purchase.
+This code is good through 2/3/2008.
 <H2>PASS_11805</H2>